Building a nest egg is crucial for a secure financial future.

 There are a number of more detailed requirements for AIM shares to be eligible, for example they have to be trading companies, the shares need to be held directly rather than through a fund and they can’t have a dual listing on another stock exchange.
 It’s a complex area and not without risk, especially as it involves investing in smaller companies and tax rules can change down the line so it’s important to seek professional advice and only use a reputable provider if it’s something you are considering.

 Do you have savings or investments held in an ISA and are you pleased with the way they’ve performed?
 Or perhaps you think ISAs aren’t really worth it due to the various tax allowances on savings held outside an ISA?
 We’d be interested in hearing from you.
-You can get in touch by emailing [email protected] or leave a comment below.
+You can join the conversation on the Rest Less community or leave a comment below.